 Family Nurse Practitioners must earn their FNP credentials by sitting for a certification exam after earning either a Master’s Degree or a Doctorate of Nursing Practice.
 The professors on this list teach at the postgraduate level.
 All have proven themselves to be dedicated educators in the field of nursing.
 More information on how these particular professors were chosen can be found in our methodology section.

 Dr. Kathryn K. Ellis is an assistant professor of nursing at the Georgetown University School of Nursing & Health Studies as well as the program director for the Family Nurse Practitioner program there.
 Dr. Ellis is a board certified Family Nurse Practitioner herself who maintains an active practice in addition to her teaching duties.

-Dr. Susan Tiso is an associate clinical professor of Nursing Science at the University of California at Irvine College of Health Sciences.
-She holds a Master's of Science Degree in Nursing as well as a Doctorate of Nursing Practice from The George Washington University.
-She is the Co-Director of the Nurse Practitioner Program at UC Irvine.
+Dr. Susan Tiso is Clinical Professor of Nursing Science at the University of California, Irvine in the Program in Nursing Science.
+She holds a Doctor of Nursing Practice degree from The George Washington University and a Master’s Degree in Nursing from the University of California, Los Angeles.
+She is the Associate Director of the MS/NP Program at UC Irvine.